Skip to main content

 Background

-Global Positioning System-Radio Occultation (GPS-RO) data were evaluated by NASA’s Commercial Satellite Data Acquisition (CSDA) program and were found to provide value in a number of areas including data assimilation and numerical weather prediction.
+Global Positioning System-Radio Occultation (GPS-RO) data were evaluated by NASA’s Commercial Satellite Data Acquisition (CSDA) program and were found to provide value in a number of areas, including data assimilation and numerical weather prediction.
 They also enhanced atmospheric temperature and moisture content vertical profiles when combined with hyperspectral sounder information.
-Satellite Needs Working Group (SNWG) agencies requested access to GPS-RO data to further explore the value of GPS-RO data to meet their needs.
+Through the Satellite Needs Working Group (SNWG) biennial survey, agencies requested access to GPS-RO data to further explore the value of it to meet their needs.

-NASA's CSDA continues to provide access to Global Navigation Satellite System-Radio Occultation (GNSS-RO) data through the current United States (U.S.) Government End User License Agreement (EULA).
-The license provides scientific, non-commercial use only with a 48-day delay for access to the Spire data.
+NASA's CSDA continues to provide access to Global Navigation Satellite System-Radio Occultation (GNSS-RO) data through the current United States government End User License Agreement (EULA).
+The license provides scientific, non-commercial use only with a 48-hour delay for access to the Spire data.

 Societal Impact